Goal takes a look at the details which will prove decisive as Benfica and Sevilla battle it out for the Europa League title in Turin

 Jesus’ men will be desperate to compensate for the devastation that came with Branislav Ivanovic’s injury time winner last year, while, for many of Emery’s men, this will be their first time in a match of this magnitude.

-The commanding, strong, brave and experienced 33-year-old will have to put in another great display in the Benfica defense and lead from the back if his side is to keep the likes of Ivan Rakitic, Gameiro, Jose Antonio Reyes and Vitolo at bay.
+The commanding, strong, brave and experienced 33-year-old will have to put in another great display in the Benfica defence and lead from the back if his side are to keep the likes of Ivan Rakitic, Gameiro, Jose Antonio Reyes and Vitolo at bay.

-Having lost seven European finals since its last continental success in 1962, Benfica is desperate to end its dismal form in such crucial encounters when it lines up against Sevilla on Wednesday.
+Having lost seven European finals since their last continental success in 1962, Benfica are desperate to end their dismal form in such crucial encounters when they line up against Sevilla on Wednesday.

-However,the club's fate may not be in its own hands.
-It might have been written for it already.
+However, their fate may not be in their own hands.
+It might have been written for them already.